 The main disability benefits can give you an entitlement to other benefits, elements and premiums.

 It is important to be aware that a permanent or temporary stay in a residential care or nursing home can affect certain disability and related benefits

 Attendance Allowance provides financial support with the costs of personal care arising from a physical or mental disability to people of State Pension age.
-It is not taxable or means-tested, so it won’t be affected by your State Pension.
+It is not taxable nor means-tested, so it won’t affect the claimant’s State Pension.

 More information about Attendance Allowance, a claim form and contact details for the Disability and Carers Service can be accessed at nidirect:

 - Attendance Allowance claim form and guidance notes

 - Disability and Carers Service

 A Blue Badge allows those with severe mobility problems to park close to where they need to go by allowing them to access on-street parking concessions and free on-street parking.
 It can be used both as a driver and a passenger.
 The scheme can also provide access to accessible parking bays.

 More information about the Blue Badge scheme can be accessed at nidirect:

 Disability Living Allowance (DLA) helps with disabled people’s mobility or care costs.
 Adults between 16 and State Pension age must now claim Personal Independence Payment, but DLA can still be claimed for children under 16.
 DLA is neither taxable nor means-tested but medical assessment is required.